-A first semester student majoring in Broadcast Media should meet with a departmental adviser before registering for additional classes.

-- Students will not be permitted to withdraw more than one time from each Broadcast Media course without permission of the departmental Broadcast Media Committee - A student may not graduate with a degree in Broadcast Media in which the grade of record for any required communication course work is an F. - Excluding COMM 1200, COMM 2400, COMM 2415, a maximum of six semester hours in which the grade of record for any communication coursework is a D may be counted toward a Broadcast Media major. - Course substitutions for the catalog requirements may be made only upon approval by the appropriate departmental adviser and department chair. - Some production or writing courses require participation in activities outside the class meeting hours.
-Students should be prepared to participate in these activities, which sometimes include assignments in conjunction with the campus media. - Some lecture courses require attendance at departmental colloquia and/or other university presentations.
-Students should be prepared to participate in these assignments as a part of their degree programs. - In order to graduate with a degree in Broadcast Media, a student must attain a 2.25 (or above) grade-point average for all credit hours (completed at CMSU or elsewhere) and attain a 2.50 (or above) grade-point average for all course work in the major.
+- 1. A first semester student majoring in Broadcast Media should meet with a departmental adviser before registering for additional classes. - 2.
+A student may not graduate with a degree in Broadcast Media in which the grade of record for any required communication course work is an E - 3.
+Excluding COMM 1200, COMM 2400, COMM 2415, a maximum of six semester hours in which the grade of record for any communication coursework is a D may be counted toward a Broadcast Media major. - 4.
+Course substitutions for the catalog requirements may be made only upon approval by the appropriate departmental adviser and department chair. - 5.
+Some production or writing courses require participation in activities outside the class meeting hours.
+Students should be prepared to participate in these activities, which sometimes include assignments in conjunction with the campus media. - 6.
+Some lecture courses require attendance at departmental colloquia and/or other university presentations.
+Students should be prepared to participate in these assignments as a part of their degree programs. - 7.
+In order to graduate with a degree in Broadcast Media, a student must attain a 2.25 (or above) grade-point average for all credit hours (completed at CMSU or elsewhere) and attain a 2.50 (or above) grade-point average for all course work in the major.